 The world class survivor business is bloody hard work…

 In our separate ways, and for very different reasons, I think we were both quite surprised to find ourselves still alive by the end of 2014.
-But alive I was, and by Christmas I had finally been able to ‘Escape to the Country’; my tree went up in a little old – as in built in the 1650s really old – cottage in a tiny little village in the middle of nowhere much.
+But alive I was, and by Christmas I had finally been able to ‘Escape to the Country’; my tree went up in an old – as in built in the 1650s really old – cottage in a tiny village in the middle of nowhere much.
 In Wiltshire, that beautiful county of white horses and rolling countryside full of an ancient and spiritual history.

 And so the healing really began.